chutified/crypto-currencies/README.md

 ## Documentation
 ### Crypto.GetCrypto
-GetCrypto responses with the data about the cryptocurrency.
+GetCrypto responses with the data of the cryptocurrency.
 Name, symbol, market cap in USD, current price, circulating supply, mineable info, currency changes in last hour/day/week in percentages data are provided.

 **GetCryptoRequest** defines the request message for the cryptocurrency request.
 It requires the full name or the symbol of supported cryptocurrency.
-The list of the supported cryptocurrecies can be found <a href="https://github.com/chutified/crypto-currencies/blob/master/docs/currencies.md">here</a>
+The list of  supported cryptocurrecies can be found <a href="https://github.com/chutified/crypto-currencies/blob/master/docs/currencies.md">here</a>

 *Name stands for the full name or the symbol of the requested crypto currency.The Name is not case sensitive.*
 ```proto